krlslman/Practices/README.md

 # Python_Practices
-In this file, there are my notes and practices during a Python Bootcamp
+In this repo, there are  my notes and python practices during Clarusway IT Bootcamp